imranhakimi754/Sales2019/README.md

 Data Cleaning – Remove duplicates, handle missing values, and convert data types appropriately.

-Data Storytelling with DAX – Create measures such as Total Sales, Profit, and Growth, and rank top products.
+Data Storytelling with DAX – Create measures such as Total Revenue and others

 Data Visualization – Use Power BI to generate bar charts for the top five products, sales trend line charts, and an interactive dashboard.